intiluna/w2d1_forms/README.md

-# Simple Instagram Project By Inti Luna
+# Simple Form Project By Inti Luna

 ## Regular hmtl & CSS version
 We used html & CSS to create a website that shows pictures and text in a manner that resembles Instagram.